bokkypoobah/DaoCasinoTokenSaleContractAudit/DaoCasinoICO.md

      * @param _value amount of token values for burn
-     * @notice sender balance will be decreased by `_value` */ function burn(uint _value) {
+     * @notice sender balance will be decreased by `_value` */
+    // BK NOTE - Accounts can burn their own tokens
+    // BK NOTE - This function should log an event so token holders can monitor this operation function burn(uint _value) {
         if (balances[msg.sender] >= _value) {
             balances[msg.sender] -= _value;
             totalSupply      -= _value;
+            // BK NOTE - Suggested logging of this operation
+            // Transfer(msg.sender, 0x0, _value);
         }
     }
 }